create a Native American diorama with legos and creativity US history 7th Texas history

 American Indians report, creating a lego diorama

-The boys’ presentations were somewhat limited because they only used LEGOs.
+The boys’ presentations were somewhat limited because they only used LEGO.
 That means their scene showing the clothing was completely inaccurate because LEGO Minecraft figures don’t really look like Apache or Caddo.

 how to create a native american project

-Princess by contrast very carefully taped her posterboard on top of itself, and emphatically poked the wall with a cane.
-That cane is quite a problem in our house, as it gets left about and I trip on it.
+Princess, by contrast, very carefully taped her posterboard on top of itself, and emphatically poked the wall with a cane.
+That cane is quite a problem in our house, as it gets left about and I trip over it.
 However, the kids enjoy using it for everything they can think of.

 Texas History field trip for Native Texans

-There are several sites in Texas that have some great Native American history, especially for the Comanche and Apache, however, those are all on the edges of Texas relative to our location.
-We were able to go to Longhorn Caverns, which has quite a lot of history, and there’s some artwork in the caves, but we don’t know who did it, and Inner Space Caverns has some paintings similar to the cave paintings in France.
+Several sites in Texas have some great Native American history, especially for the Comanche and Apache, however, those are all on the edges of Texas relative to our location.
+We could go to Longhorn Caverns, which has quite a lot of history, and there’s some artwork in the caves, but we don’t know who did it, and Inner Space Caverns has some paintings similar to the cave paintings in France.

 Longhorn Caverns dog statue